skroutz/developer.skroutz.gr/content/v3/filter_groups.md

 ---
-title: FilterGroup | Skroutz API
+title: Filter Group | Skroutz API
 ---

-# FilterGroup API
+# Filter Group

 * TOC
 {:toc}

 ## About

-A FilterGroup is a collection of filters of the same kind.
+A Filter Group is a collection of filters of the same kind.
 [Linked resources](<%= relative_path_to('/v3') %>#linked-resources): [filter](<%= relative_path_to('/v3/filters') %>)

 ## List FilterGroups